Red River of the South: "Toll Bridge War"

 The Red River Bridge War of 1931 was a boundary conflict between Oklahoma and Texas over an existing toll bridge and a new free bridge crossing the Red River.
-A joint project to build a free bridge between Durant, Oklahoma and Denison, Texas turned into a major dispute when the Governor of Texas blocked traffic from entering his state on the new bridge.
+A joint project to build a free bridge between Durant, Oklahoma, and Denison, Texas, turned into a major dispute when the Texas Governor Ross S. Sterling blocked traffic from entering his state on the new bridge.
 The Red River Bridge Company of Texas owned the original toll bridge and had a dispute over its purchase deal.
 Oklahoma Governor William H. Murray sent the Oklahoma National Guard to reopen the bridge that July.
 Texas had to retreat when lawyers determined that Oklahoma had jurisdiction over both banks of the river.

 2015 Red River flood

-In June 2015, the Red River flooded parts of northeast Texas, southwest Arkansas, southeast Oklahoma and Louisiana, from Denison Dam, to just south of Alexandria, Louisiana.
+In June 2015, the Red River flooded parts of northeast Texas, southwest Arkansas, southeast Oklahoma and Louisiana, from Denison Dam to just south of Alexandria, Louisiana.
 The river reached its highest level in over 70 years, cresting in most of the affected areas at around 6–9 feet over the flood levels.
 At 4 PM on June 9, the river reached its maximum height of 37.14 feet.